justmedusty/c_basics/README.md

-Welcome to my C repository for getting the hang of the language as well as it's interfaces with UNIX/POSIX operating systems.
+Welcome to my C repository for getting the hang of the language as well as its interfaces with UNIX/POSIX operating systems.
 Going to document everything as well as I can so that you can hopefully follow along !